-Spy shots shared EVW reader Tanmay Ingawale and evoindia.com in August show a fully camouflaged production Tata HBX test mule wearing complete production elements, including the two-tier front lights with LED DRLs on the top.
+Spy shots shared by EVW reader Tanmay Ingawale and evoindia.com in August 2020 had shown a fully camouflaged production Tata HBX test mule wearing complete production elements, including the two-tier front lights with LED DRLs on the top.

 The Tata HBX/Tata H2X & its EV variant would have a different style for the grille as evident from the images.
 The car comes with ‘Y’ marks on the lower grille (inverted Tri-Arrows).
 Like in the Nexon and Altroz, the EV variant would have blue accents on them.
 The Tata HBX/Tata H2X is expected to launch and hit showrooms in the first months of 2021, while its EV variant would follow in 2022.

-Motorbeam reader Aman Saraswat recently spotted prototypes of the HBX during high altitude testing in Himachal Pradesh.
+During another occasion, Motorbeam reader Aman Saraswat had spotted prototypes of the HBX during high altitude testing in Himachal Pradesh.
 A flattish bonnet, upright A-pillar, body armour on the doors, a pronounced belt-line and high ground clearance would distance the HBX from the Tata Tiago that comes with a similar footprint and give it the identity of an urban SUV.

 Tata Motors’ micro-SUV was showcased in its near-production form at the Auto Expo 2020.
-The HBX (earlier known as the Tata H2X) is built on the ALFA platform that is used by Tata Altroz, just that it is made shorter and narrower.
+The HBX (earlier the Tata H2X or Tata Hornbill) is built on the ALFA platform that is used by Tata Altroz, just that it is made shorter and narrower.

-Spy media confirm that the company is taking over 90% of the Concept’s design into production.
-Notice the car’s split headlamp design with a DRL strip above and the main headlamp unit below.
-There’s also circular fog lamps on the front bumper.
-The pictures below show a floating infotainment system (probably a 7.0-inch) that will support smartphone connectivity and the ZConnect suite.
-We expect the HBX top-end variant to come loaded with features such as 15-inch alloy wheels, semi-digital instrument cluster, automatic AC, connected services, an 8-speaker sound system and doors that swing 90 degrees for easy entry and exit.
+The company is taking over 90% of the Concept’s design into production.
+Pictures show a floating infotainment system (probably a 7.0-inch) that will support smartphone connectivity and the ZConnect suite.
+We expect the HBX top-end variant to come loaded with features such as 15-inch alloy wheels, semi-digital instrument cluster, automatic AC, connected services, an 8-speaker sound system, and doors that swing 90 degrees for easy entry and exit.
 It is premature to speculate on the star rating of the Hornbill/HBX, but we expect it to fare better than the Tiago in the Global NCAP crash test given the impetus placed on safety by Tata Motors in the last two years which is regularly sending vehicles to get the certification.

 Positioned between the Tiago and the Altroz, the Tata H2X will compete with the Maruti Ignis and Mahindra KUV100, while Hyundai is expected to join the party with the Hyundai ‘AX’ (codename) in 2022.
 The price of the Tata HBX is expected to be between INR 4.5-6.5 lakh (ex-showroom).

-As the ALFA platform is ready to support complete electrification (Tata Altroz EV will be the first model from this base), the HBX will be getting a fully-electric powertrain apart from a petrol engine (likely to be the 1.2-litre Revotron unit from the Tiago).
+As the ALFA platform is ready to support complete electrification (Tata Altroz EV will be the first model from this base), the HBX will be getting a fully-electric powertrain apart from a petrol engine.